OryxProject/oryx/src/site/markdown/docs/index.md

 names of these topics are `OryxInput` and `OryxUpdate` respectively.
 They need to be created before Oryx is started.

-Each can default to have one partition, but more can be configured if much higher read throughput is needed.
+The number of partitions for the _input_ topic will affect the number of partitions, and therefore parallelism, of the Spark Streaming jobs that consume them.
+For example, the Batch Layer reads partitions of historical data from HDFS and from Kafka.
+If the input topic has just one partition but a large amount of data arrives per interval, then the Kafka-based partition of the input may be relatively very large and take a long time to process.
+A good rule of thumb may be to choose a number of topic partitions such that the amount of data that arrives in one batch interval is expected to be about the same as one HDFS block, which is 128MB by default.
+The provided `oryx-run.sh kafka-setup` script configures a default of 4 partitions, but this can be changed later.
+Note that there is no purpose in configuring more than 1 partition for the _update_ topic.

 Replication factor can be any value, but at least 2 is recommended.
 Note that the replication factor can't exceed the number of Kafka brokers in the cluster.

 You may need to configure the retention time for one or both topics.
 In particular,